 He touches on finding an accountant, competent financial advisor (not a commissioned salesman! — and remember, you can DIY), funding your retirement accounts, and planning for your childrens’ education.

 All are important, and I imagine will be expounded upon in an upcoming volume.
-I think this is a great book for a medical student or resident, and will help them get their career started on the right.
+I think this is a great book for a medical student or resident, and it will help them get their career started right.